Using Dedicated Load Balancers with RackConnect

 With RackConnect, there are two ways that you can automatically associate your cloud servers with one or more load balancer pools on your BIG-IP LTM:

 Option 1 — Metadata: When creating a cloud server, use the metadata option to specify the pool or pools.

 Metadata Key: RackConnectLBPool

-You can also specify the metadata values when you use the cloud servers API to create new cloud servers.
+You can specify the metadata values when you use the Cloud Servers API to create new cloud servers.
 View the API documentation for more details about how to use the API to enter metadata information for a cloud server: API Developer Guide: Set Metadata.